telefab/telefab-website/wordpress/wp-content/plugins/better-section-navigation/readme.txt

 Compatible with WordPress Multisite.

 This plugin started life as [Simple Section Navigation Widget](https://wordpress.org/plugins/simple-section-navigation/), but since that plugin hasn't been updated in a while, we've taken up the reins with the goal of keeping it up to date with the latest WordPress conventions (i.e. getting rid of deprecation warnings) and adding a few nice-to-have features while retaining some of the simplicity of the original plugin.

+Simple Section Navigation Widget is incompatible with PHP 8.x, so as of October 2022, Better Section Navigation is now a drop-in replacement for Simple Section Navigation Widget.
+If you've been using Simple Section Navigation, you can now use this one instead without changing any settings! *NOTE: Deactivate Simple Section Navigation Widget* before activating Better Section Navigation.

 == Frequently Asked Questions ==